Kieran Phillips (footballer, born 2002)

-Kieran Lee Phillips (born 13 August 2002) is an English footballer who plays as a forward for Larkhall Athletic on loan from club Gloucester City.
+Kieran Lee Phillips (born 13 August 2002) is an English footballer who plays as a forward for club Gloucester City.

 Career

 Bristol Rovers

 He signed his first professional contract in February 2020; a two-year contract with League One side Bristol Rovers.
 This came after interest from Premier League side Southampton with Rovers rejecting two bids for the highly rated youngster.

 He made his professional debut on 6 October 2020 as a substitute in a 1–1 EFL Trophy draw away to Oxford United winning a late penalty which was missed by Luke Leahy, before Rovers lost the resulting penalty shoot-out.

 Chippenham Town (loan)

 On 9 October 2020, Phillips joined National League South side Chippenham Town on loan until January 2021.
 Phillips made his debut the following day as a late substitute in a 1–0 win over Braintree Town.

 Dorchester Town (loan)

 On 10 September 2021, Phillips joined Southern Premier Division South side Dorchester Town on a one-month loan deal.
 He made his debut the following day, scoring a first-half brace in a 2–0 victory over Walton Casuals.
 Phillips returned to his parent club on 12 October 2021.